top of page

 Do you need Flood Insurance?

 Did you know that just one inch of water can cause $25,000 in damage, according to FEMA?
 Did you know that every single house in the entire country is in a FEMA flood zone?
 It’s just that some flood zones are worse than others.
 You can check which flood zone your home is in by visiting FEMA.gov.
 Do I need Flood Insurance?
-No matter where you live in Washington State, flood insurance must be purchased as a separate, stand-alone policy because flood damage is typically not cove
+No matter where you live in Washington State, flood insurance must be purchased as a separate, stand-alone policy because flood damage is typically not cov

 Should You Get A Fixed-Indexed Annuity?

 Today more than ever, retirees are struggling to feel reassured about their retirement savings.
 In recent years, fixed indexed annuities (FIA) have gained popularity by offering guarantees to income with potential for interest accumulation.
 And with an FIA you can sleep at night knowing that the next stock market crash won’t force you to alter your lifestyle.
-With pensions no longer being offered by the majority of employers, fixed indexed annuities are a way to help create a
+With pensions no longer being offered by the majority of employers, fixed indexed annuities are a way to help create

 Retirement Planning Drawbacks and How To Navigate Them